 - Mapping the Third Republic.
 A Geographic Information System of France (1870–1940)

-- The Legacy of the Missing Men.
-The Long-Run Impact of World War I on Female Labor Force Participation
+- The Intergenerational Transmission of World War I on Female Labor

 - The Missing Men.
 World War I and Female Labor Force Participation